How Long Does the HIV Virus Linger on Your Toothbrush?

 Regular Toothbrush Replacement:

-No matter your situation, it’s important to replace it every three to four months, or even sooner if the bristles start to fray.
+Regardless of circumstances, replace it every three to four months, or sooner if bristles begin to fray.

 Proper Toothbrush Storage: